‘Being a mother has made me, frankly, a better referee,’ says US ref Tori Penso, who is officiating at Women’s World Cup – KION546

 Two years after that, Penso was selected by soccer’s world governing boy FIFA as one of six American referees to go to Australia and New Zealand for the 2023 Women’s World Cup.

-Before leaving, Penso told CNN she couldn’t believe her dream was coming true.
+Before leaving, the 38-year-old Penso told CNN she couldn’t believe her dream was coming true.

 “If you told me six years ago that I would be here talking to you about to head to New Zealand and Australia for the Women’s World Cup I would have said no way,” she said.